Can Pork Be Pink In The Middle?

 If you’re planning on smoking or cooking a cut of pork for more than a few minutes, you’ll want to look into using a wireless meat thermometer.
 These thermometers with a probe that you leave in your meat are perfect for a cooking session that lasts a bit longer.
 You’ll be able to keep an eye on the internal temperature of the meat without having to constantly open your grill or oven which lets all that heat (and smoke if you’re smoking) escape.

-If you’re looking for a wireless meat thermometer, we’ve got a list of some of our favorites.
-We’re constantly on the lookout for the latest and greatest, and that includes the ThermoPro Twin TempSpikes which came out earlier in 2023.
+If you’re looking for a wireless meat thermometer, we’re constantly on the lookout for the latest and greatest.
+That includes the Typhur Sync wireless meat thermometer that came out in 2023.
 It’s perfect if you’re cooking two tenderloins at the same time.

 When it gets close to the desired internal temperature, you can always pull out the next tool we are going to talk about for an even more precise reading.